Børge Bastholm Larsen

 Børge Bastholm Larsen (3 January 1931 - 16 July 1960) was a Danish footballer who played as a defender for Køge Boldklub.
 He made eleven appearances for the Denmark national team from 1954 to 1959.

+Bastholm Larsen was one of eight Danish footballers killed in a 1960 air disaster where the plane that was to transport the players to a national team training camp in Herning crashed into the sea in Øresund, just after takeoff from Copenhagen Airport.